apache/mxnet/docs/how_to/distributed_training.md

 ### Manually launching jobs
 If for some reason, you do not want to use the script above to start distributed training, then this section will be helpful.
 MXNet uses environment variables to assign roles to different processes and to let different processes find the scheduler.
-The environment variables are required to be set correctly for the training to start:
+The environment variables are required to be set correctly as follows for the training to start:
 - `DMLC_ROLE`: Specifies the role of the process.
 This can be `server`, `worker` or `scheduler`.
 Note that there should only be one `scheduler`.
 When `DMLC_ROLE` is set to `server` or `scheduler`, these processes start when mxnet is imported.
 - `DMLC_PS_ROOT_URI`: Specifies the IP of the scheduler